samialperen/Embodied-Intelligence/assignment2/Q1-Umwelt_of_an_animal.md

 <img align="left" src="/assignment2/1.jpg">

 *Grimpoteuthis bathynectes* is belong to genus of pelagic umbrella octopuses known as the dumbo octopuses[1].
-It is interesting that the name "dumbo" comes from their apperance similarity to the title character of Disney's 1941 film Dumbo.
+The name "dumbo" comes from their similar apperance to the title character of Disney's 1941 film Dumbo.

 To explain Umwelt of *Grimpoteuthis bathynectes* properly, one need to be aware of its living environment.
 They live in deep ocean floor at depths of around 3,000-4,000 meters [2].
 According to [3], the known location of them is in the Tufts and Cascadia Abyssal Plains in the North Pacific off Oregon.